swup/docs/src/docs/api/markup.md

 ## Persist element state

-Some elements need to keep their state between page loads, e.g. autoplay videos, animations, countdowns, etc. Swup will move an element over to the next page — with all its content, events and state — if it has a `data-swup-persist` attribute and a matching element is found on the next page.
+Some elements need to keep their state between page loads, e.g. autoplay videos, animations or countdowns.
+Swup will transfer an element to the next page — preserving its content, data and event listeners — if it has a `data-swup-persist` attribute and a matching element is found on the next page.
 Elements are matched using the unique value of the persist attribute.

 ```html
 <video src="/video.mp4" autoplay data-swup-persist="unique-key">
 ```

-While in many cases it is enough to have persistent elements outside of any [containers](/options/#containers) replaced by swup, this attribute is meant for elements inside replaced containers.
+While this can also be achieved by having persistent elements outside of any [containers](/options/#containers) replaced by swup, this attribute is meant for elements inside replaced containers that cannot be moved outside.

 ## Replace history entry